-A last-minute rewrite of the bill expands the information that commercial Internet providers are required to store to include customers' names, addresses, phone numbers, credit card numbers, bank account numbers, and temporarily-assigned IP addresses, some committee members suggested.
-By a 7-16 vote, the panel rejected an amendment that would have clarified that only IP addresses must be stored.
+A last-minute rewrite of the bill expands the information that commercial Internet providers are required to store to include customers' names, addresses, phone numbers, credit card numbers, bank account numbers, and temporarily-a

 Tags: republicans, police state, suvelliance, internet, security, ISP, technology, right-wing, conservatives

 Location: Washington D.C., District of Columbia, United States (load item map)

 Views: 7696 | Comments: 5 | Votes: 1 | Favorites: 0 | Shared: 0 | Updates: 0 | Times used in channels: 1